 - The party must have had a responsibility to keep the victim safe from harm within reason.

-- The party must have breached their obligation to the victim by acting carelessly or failing to intervene to prevent harm from occurring.
+- The party must have breached its obligation to the victim by acting carelessly or failing to intervene to prevent harm from occurring.

 - The breach of the party’s duty to the victim must have resulted in their death.